eigerco/polka-storage/docs/src/pallets/storage-provider.md

 ## Overview

 The `Storage Provider Pallet` handles the creation of storage providers and facilitates storage providers and client in creating storage deals.
-Storage providers must provide Proof of Spacetime and Proof of Replication to the `Storage Provider Pallet` in order to prevent the pallet impose penalties on the storage providers through [slashing](../glossary.md#slashing).
+Storage providers must provide [Proof of Space-time (PoSt)](../glossary.md#post) and [Proof of Replication (PoRep)](../glossary.md#porep) to the `Storage Provider Pallet` in order to prevent the pallet impose penalties on the storage providers through [slashing](../glossary.md#slashing).

 ## Usage